vippsas/vipps-report-api/vipps-report-api.md

 ### Periodization

+The
+`GET:/report/v1/ledgers/{ledgerId}/transactions`
-The `transactions` endpoint has several parameters for selecting a range of transactions to return, which can be used for an initial data import.
+endpoint has several parameters for selecting a range of transactions to return, which can be used for an initial data import.

-Most users of the API will want to set up an automated job to call the `transactions` endpoint on a daily basis to download the data for the preceding day.
+Most users of the API will want to set up an automated job to call `GET:/report/v1/ledgers/{ledgerId}/transactions` on a daily basis to download the data for the preceding day.
 Such synchronization can be done in two ways: Date-based indexing and payout-based indexing.
 Often they will give the same results; the difference
 is: